 Spend some time inside, as they have small displays commemorating the heroes of September 11th.

-To see a preview of what your visit will be like, here is a virtual tour created by the Museum itself.
+To see a preview of what your visit will be like, here is a virtual tour of the museum.

 Hours: Daily from 9 am to 8 pm.
 The last entry time is at 7 pm.

 Tickets: Tickets are “timed-entry” meaning you must select a specific date and time when you make your purchase.
 Tickets can be purchased up to three months in advance.

 Several tour companies combine a walking tour of the 9/11 Memorial and Ground Zero with tickets to the 9/11 Museum.
 Learn more.

 TIP: Admission to the museum is included for free with the purchase of either the New York Pass, the Explorer Pass or the CityPass booklet.
 Read our post comparing the different tourist attractions passes in NYC.